 In this bewitching compendium of the secrets of fairy folk, author Anna Claybourne and illustrator Miren Asiain Lora have created a delightful mix of fairy facts, short retellings of some of the most magical fairy tales, and dreamlike illustrations.

 From Cornish pixies and Spanish goblins to the forest gnomes of the Congo, readers of all ages will be entranced by this spellbinding celebration of fairies.

 Wild Places by Sarah Baxter (illustrated by Amy Grimes)

 I love the Inspired Traveller’s Guide series from White Lion Publishing, including beautiful books such as Hidden Places, Artistic Places, and this favourite of mine: Wild Places.

-How can I not mention this?
-The Boy, the Mole, The Fox and the Horse is just as known for its pen and ink drawings as for its writing that shows the beauty of a life well-lived with so much joyful simplicity.
+How can I not mention The Boy, the Mole, The Fox and the Horse?
+It’s a book just as known for its captivating illustrations as for its gentle writing on the beauty of a kind life.

 It’s a book to treasure as a hardcover, but I also loved listening to the audiobook earlier this year.
 Charlie Mackesy’s narration is accompanied by a beautiful music score by Max Richter and wildlife sounds of rural England – it’s fantastic.

-For more exquisite books, you might also like my collections of beautifully written books, beautifully illustrated children’s books for readers young and grown, and the most beautiful books of all time to treasure forever.
+For more exquisite books, you might also like my collections of the most beautiful new books of 2023, beautifully illustrated children’s books for readers young and grown, and the most beautiful books of all time to treasure forever.